uday-kiran-palepu/BookMyShow-Clone/README.md

 Clone down this repository.
 You will need ```node``` and ```npm``` installed globally on your machine.<br>
-CD into the project directory
+CD into the project directory <br>

 To install the missing dependencies

 ```npm install```

 To Start Server:

 ```npm start```

 To Visit App:

 ```localhost:3000/ideas```

 ## Status